Post-Promotion Advancement and Career Exploration (PACE)

 What if I want to change coaches during the program?

-It’s important that you feel you have good rapport with a coach, but sometimes the connection just isn’t there.
-If that is the case, please reach out to us after one or two sessions at the most at [email protected] to discuss your desire to make a change.
+It is important that you feel you have good rapport with a coach, but sometimes the connection just isn’t there.
+If that is the case, please let us know!
+We will make every effort to match you with a coach who better suits your needs.
+Email [email protected].

 How long do I have to request and complete my coaching sessions?